marijnh/Eloquent-JavaScript/17_canvas.md

 {{index optimization, "bitmap graphics", mirror}}

-One unfortunate thing about ((transformation))s is that they slow down drawing of bitmaps.
-The position and size of each ((pixel)) has to be transformed, and though it is possible that ((browser))s will get more clever about this in the ((future)), this currently causes a measurable increase in the time it takes to draw a bitmap.
+One unfortunate thing about ((transformation))s is that they slow down the drawing of bitmaps.
+The position and size of each ((pixel)) has to be transformed, and though it is possible that ((browser))s will get cleverer about transformation in the ((future)), they currently cause a measurable increase in the time it takes to draw a bitmap.

 In a game like ours, where we are drawing only a single transformed